 Have you been to Singapore?
-I have been lucky to visit a few times.
-So I am going to share with you some incredible facts about Singapore that I have gathered on my travels to this magnificent country over the years.
-Some of these things will surprise you, I’m sure.
+If you haven’t yet been, I have many awesome reasons why you should visit.
+I have gathered some incredible facts about Singapore on my travels there over the years.
+Some of these things may truly surprise you.

 Even though I have visited Singapore quite a few times over the years, it always impresses me with stunning new architecture, super-creative use of space and lush tropical greenery all throughout the city.
 This small island country, located at the southern point of the Malay Peninsula, does not have a capital, as the whole country is a city-state.

 It is renowned for being super-clean, quite strict and very orderly.
 Furthermore, it has become an inspiration for developing countries, to see what can be achieved in a relatively short period of time.
 It is now one of the top 3 most advanced countries in Asia.
 If that isn’t enough to entice you to travel there, here are more than 25 other awesome reasons why you should put Singapore on your destination bucket list right now.

-1. Singapore was previously known as Singapura, a small fishing village on little more than swampy land, until Sir Raffles set up a trading port here and it became a British colony in 1819.
+2. It started out as a small fishing village on little more than swampy land, until Sir Raffles set up a trading port here and it became a British colony in 1819.

 3. There are more than sixty islands, most of which are uninhabited.

 4. Much of the country is built on reclaimed land.
 Intensive works have been carried out over the last few decades to extend the land into the sea, creating more space to expand the city.

-5. Singapore’s land size has increased by about 25% to date, and there are plans to continue expanding in the future.
+5. The land size has increased by about 25% to date, and there are plans to continue expanding Singapore’s borders.

 6. Singapore is the largest importer of sand in the world, which is regularly purchased from nearby countries such as Cambodia, Malaysia and Indonesia for the purpose of land creation.

 8. The government owns 90% of all the land.